antoninschrab/ksdagg-paper/README.md

 We provide the code to run the experiments to generate Figures 1-4 and Table 1 from our paper, those can be found in [figures](figures).

-Our aggregated test [KSDAgg](https://arxiv.org/pdf/2202.00824.pdf#page=4) is implemented in [ksdagg.py](ksdagg.py), we provide code below explaining how to use KSDAgg in practice.
+To use our KSDAgg test in practice, we recommend using our `ksdagg` package, more details available on the [ksdagg](https://github.com/antoninschrab/ksdagg) repository.

 Our implementation uses two quantile estimation methods (the wild bootstrap and the parametric bootstrap) with the IMQ (inverse multiquadric) kernel.
 The KSDAgg test aggregates over a collection of bandwidths, and uses one of the four types of weights proposed in [MMD Aggregated Two-Sample Test](https://arxiv.org/pdf/2110.15073.pdf#page=22).

 ## Requirements
 - `python 3.9`

+The packages in [requirements.txt](requirements.txt) are required to run our tests and the ones we compare against.

+Additionally, the `jax` and `jaxlib` packages are required to run the Jax implementation of KSDAgg in [ksdagg/jax.py](ksdagg/jax.py).

 ## Installation